 - If the appointment ends 20 or more minutes before your contracted end time

 As a medical interpreter, expect long periods of wait time during assignments.

 To protect yourself as well as the agencies you represent, it's important to document all wait time, including:

 - Any time period after which a patient has been admitted for his appointment and is waiting to see a medical provider, including the waiting period after a patient has had his vital signs checked by a nurse and is waiting to see a specialist.

 This way if you are later asked by your agency why an appointment that should have lasted an hour lasted two hours, you have documentation to back you up.

-Working as a freelancer certainly has its advantages, but make no mistake—there's a price for the freedom you have as a freelancer.
-In exchange for this freedom comes its unpredictable nature, which can at times be highly stressful for many contractors.
+Working as a freelancer certainly has its advantages, but make no mistake—there's a trade-off for the freedom you have as a freelancer.
+Here are some of the challenges you'll face:

 - You're not guaranteed a certain number of hours per week or per month, so your income may fluctuate drastically from one month to the next.
 This can be especially difficult if you rely primarily on your freelance work for financial support.
 Even working for multiple agencies does not guarantee you steady work and income.
 In fact, it's common for different agencies to want to contract you for appointments at overlapping times, so you inevitably have to decline one offer in order to accept the other.

 - As an independent contractor, you won't receive benefits that are normally offered to full-time employees, such as health and dental insurance, so you are responsible for paying for these out of pocket if you want them.